Capital Credits – Frequently Asked Questions

 What happens when capital credit checks are not cashed?

 The co-op keeps a record of all capital credit checks that are not cashed.
 Claims on these accounts can be made indefinitely, but after three years, unclaimed amounts must be transferred to the Texas Unclaimed Property fund.
 Some of these unclaimed funds are returned to the co-op to be used for scholarships and economic development.
 Using these proceeds, the Central Texas Electric Scholarship Fund has been able to support higher education for co-op members and their families who live within the co-op’s service area.
 These funds have also given rise to the co-op’s Economic Development Fund, which helps promote economic development within the co-op’s service area.

 Can I donate my Capital Credits to Operation Round Up or the CTEC Scholarship program?

 Yes you can!
 Both of these two programs are designed to “give back” to the communities we all live in.
-Operation Round Up is a 10-year old program designed to provide grants to charitable causes and non-profit civic organizations within the co-op’s service territory.
+Operation Round Up is a program designed to provide grants to charitable causes and non-profit civic organizations within the co-op’s service territory.
 It is administered by a voluntary Board of Directors, and all funds are kept separate from Co-op funds.
-The CTEC Scholarship program is in its eighth year, and uses unclaimed capital credit funds to award student scholarships to co-op members or family members (whose primary residence is served by CTEC) for full-time study at an accredited secondary education school.
+The CTEC scholarship program uses unclaimed capital credit funds to award student scholarships to co-op members or family members (whose primary residence is served by CTEC) for full-time study at an accredited secondary education school.
 Just call the nearest CTEC office to discuss your intentions of donating your capital credits to one of these CTEC programs.